Faboideae

 The Faboideae are a subfamily of the flowering plant family Fabaceae or Leguminosae.
 An acceptable alternative name for the subfamily is Papilionoideae, or Papilionaceae when this group of plants is treated as a family.

 This subfamily is widely distributed, and members are adapted to a wide variety of environments.
 Faboideae may be trees, shrubs, or herbaceous plants.
 Members include the pea, the sweet pea, the laburnum, and other legumes.
 The pea-shaped flowers are characteristic of the Faboideae subfamily and root nodulation is very common.
+The papilionaceous species vary enormously in size from the tiny Lupinus uncialis only 2 cm in height to Pterocarpus mildbraedii subsp. usumbarensis at up to 75 m height.

 Genera

 The type genus, Faba, is a synonym of Vicia, and is listed here as Vicia.